wemake-services/wemake-python-styleguide/README.md

 ## Contributing

-We warmly welcome any contributions!
+We warmly welcome all contributions!

 See ["Contributing"](https://wemake-python-styleguide.readthedocs.io/en/latest/pages/contributing.html)
 section in the documentation if you want to contribute.